 In 2021, you may contribute up to $19,500 to a 457(b).
 If you are over age 50, you may contribute an additional $6,500 annually in 2021.
 This limit is separate from the 403(b) limit.

 Are there any additional contribution catch-up provisions for the 457(b) plan?

-Depending on your district plan, you may be able to add an additional $19,000 in addition to the standard limit of $19,000.
+Depending on your district plan, for the year 2021, you may be able to add an additional $19,500 in addition to the standard limit of $19,500.
 This cannot be used with the age 50+ catch-up provision.
 This catch-up is used during your final 3 years before retirement age (deemed as age 62 or 65, depending on your district plan).
 You must qualify every year through your district’s administrator.